gemeofficial/gemeblog/blog/2025-06-21-how-to-eat-lychee-best-lychee-taste-guide/index.md

 ## What does lychee taste like?

-The **lychee taste** is often described as <span style="color: green">**fragrantly sweet with a refreshing acidity**</span>, making it a summer favourite worldwide.
+The **lychee taste** is often described as <span style={{color: "green"}}>**fragrantly sweet with a refreshing acidity**</span>, making it a summer favourite worldwide.
 Its texture starts with a juicy burst followed by a delicate, slightly crisp flesh similar to peeled grapes.

-The fruit’s high sugar content (15–20%) and soluble solids create its signature sweetness, while compounds like geraniol and linalool deliver its floral aroma.
+The fruit's high sugar content (15–20%) and soluble solids create its signature sweetness, while compounds like geraniol and linalool deliver its floral aroma.

 ## How to Select Perfectly Ripe Lychees